-Diamond color is one of the key indicators of a diamond’s quality, and its color is far more complex than you may think.
+Diamond color is one of the key indicators of a lab grown diamond’s quality, and its color is far more complex than you may think.
 While some people may seek out rare stones in pink, blue, and emerald shades, someone looking for a classically bright, white diamond will want to select a colorless diamond or near colorless diamond.

 While it is easy to tell if a diamond gives off a color, it can be difficult to decipher between colorless and near colorless at a glance.
 Thankfully, the Gemological Institute of America (GIA) developed a diamond color scale to help jewelers accurately price diamonds and shoppers understand what they’re buying.
 This scale is now used as the industry standard to grade diamond color.

 Every diamond comes with a certified report that includes everything you need to know about its quality, including the color grade.
-This way, you know the quality you’re getting when you shop for a diamond for an engagement ring, or another piece of diamond jewelry.
+This way, you know the quality you’re getting when you shop for a diamond for an engagement ring, or another piece of lab diamond jewelry.
 If you are shopping for diamond jewelry online, it’s especially important to pay attention to the stone’s report, as the visual representation of the stone on a website will differ from how it looks in person.
 Certain lighting can also affect how a diamond appears, so the grade allows you to be confident when making your selection.

 What Is a Colorless Diamond?